bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/1_2_numbers.md

 let a: i32 = 5;
 let b: f64 = 5.0;
 let y = a + b; // Invalid
+let z_f64: f64 = a as f64 + b; // Valid, you are explicitly stating that the variable a should
+// be converted to type f64, implicit conversions like you would observe in C cannot be done here. let z_i32: i32 = a + b as i32; // Valid

+// Be aware of the conversion rules to avoid surprises.
 ```

 ## Copy trait